arXiv/arxiv-docs/help/moderation/appeals.md

 <span id="accepted"></span>
 ## What happens if my appeal is accepted?

-If your appeal is accepted, the message you receive from arXiv staff will have instructions for resubmission (if needed), or will provide you with the [status](/help/submit_status) of your submission.
-In some instances it may be required that you make some changes in order to accommodate the appellate moderators' decision.
+If your appeal is accepted, the message you receive from arXiv staff will have instructions for resubmission (if needed) or will provide you with the [status](/help/submit_status) of your submission.
+In some instances, you may be asked to make changes to the submission as directed by appellate moderators.

 *Note* that for submissions that have been reclassified, they will not receive a "new" announcement within the changed category.